 Poet and translator A. M. Juster has referred to “Casey at the Bat,” as "perhaps the most enduring poem of American popular culture."
 (Its only rival for that distinction, says Juster, is Clement Moore’s 1823 poem, “Twas the Night Before Christmas," or, as it was originally titled, "A Visit from St. Nicholas.")
 While there are other contenders for preeminence among these and 19th-century American poems, there is no contention regarding the current popularity of 19th-century American poets.
 The best loved 19th-century American poet--at least based on recent Google search protocols--is Emily Dickinson.
-Her poem beginning "If I can stop one heart from breaking..." renders over 19 million Google results in a mere second.
+Her poem beginning "If I can stop one heart from breaking..." renders over 19 million Google results in the blink of an eye.

 In re-reading a number of Emily's poems on the occasion of her birthday, I realize there is a playfulness to her poetry--even regarding serious subjects-- which lovers of sport can recognize and celebrate.
 So on the occasion of her 190th birthday--and again on her 191st--Caseyatthe.blog pays tribute to the rare genius of Emily Dickinson by imagining a version of "Casey at the Bat" as she might have written it from the isolation of her room at "The Homestead" in Amherst:

 Betimes the score stood four to two